pakmadrasa-ops/spycoprobe/README.md

 ## Flashing the firmware

-If you have a Raspberry Pico, disconnect it from your PC and keep pressing the `BOOTSEL` button while re-connecting the USB cable to your PC.
+If you have a  esp32s3, disconnect it from your PC and keep pressing the `BOOTSEL` button while re-connecting the USB cable to your PC.
 A drive should appear on your PC.
 Copy the `spycoprobe.uf2` from the `build` dir onto this drive.
 The drive should disappear, while the bootloader flashes the new firmware.
 A new USB CDC ACM device should appear.

 Alternatively, you can use any suitable SWD debug probe to upload the hex file to the RP2040.

 ## Usage

 Attach the Spycoprobe USB connector to your PC.
 Connect the `SBWTCK` and `SBWTDIO` pins of Spycoprobe (GP2 and GP3 by default) and a ground wire to your target device.
-Make sure that the target is supplied with a similar supply voltage as the Spycoprobe (3.3V on Raspberry Pico).
+Make sure that the target is supplied with a similar supply voltage as the Spycoprobe (3.3V on esp32s3).

 Install the Python package provided under `./tools` using: